 Fortunately, there are ways you can strengthen your immune system.

 Malnutrition impairs (I) function.
 French fries, soft drinks, and bourbon don’t build strong white blood cells either.
 No, it’s those virtuous, self-righteous diets high in fruits, vegetables, and nuts that promote immune health, presumably because they’re rich in nutrients the immune system requires.
 Adequate protein intake is also important; the source can be plant or animal.

 Medicinal mushrooms such as shiitake, maitake, and reishi contain beta-glucans (complex carbohydrates) that enhance immune activity against infections and cancer and reduce allergies (cases of inappropriate immune system activity).
 While studies have focused on purified mushroom extracts, fresh shiitake and maitake (also called “hen of the woods”) mushrooms are delicious sautéed in a little olive oil.

-One substance to avoid is simple sugar.
+One substance to avoid is a simple sugar.
 Brigitte Mars, herbalist and author of The Desktop Guide to Herbal Medicines, notes that sugary foods and juices impair (I) function; research bears her out.

 If you’re a new mother, breast milk provides essential nutrients and immune system components to your developing child.
 Compared with formula-fed babies, those nourished at the breast have fewer serious infections.

 When you’re stressed, your adrenal glands churn out epinephrine (aka, adrenaline) and cortisol.
 While acute stress pumps up the immune system, grinding long-term duress taxes it.
 For instance, psychological stress raises the risk of the common cold and other viruses.
 Less often, chronic stress can promote a hyper-reactive immune system and aggravate conditions such as allergies, asthma, and autoimmune disease.